Dental Health

 For more information, visit Dr. Mark Burhenne’s website: https://askthedentist.com/.

 The hidden dangers of the mouth are rarely discussed.
 Do you have old fillings?
 Have you had a root canal?
 Do you have titanium or other metal implants?
 Have you had your wisdom teeth removed?
 All of these can be sources of chronic, low-grade infections and toxicity.
 Relatively new approaches called functional and biological dentistry are emerging to address these issues.
-If you have low-grade inflammation without an apparent cause, check your mouth.
-Thanks to decades of “drill and fill” dentistry, millions of people have hidden dental inflammation.
+If you have low-grade inflammation for no apparent reason, check your mouth.
+Thanks to decades of “drill and fill” dentistry, millions of people have hidden dental inflammation